johnwarden/mecsim/README.md

 `n` users need to allocate a budget across `m` items.
 Each user has a utility functions that returns their total utility given their allocation vector.

-User submits their proposed allocation vectors and the mechanism outputs a final allocation with a total less than the budget.
+User submits their proposed allocation vectors and the mechanism outputs a final allocation with a total <= 1.0.

 Users then take turns updating their reports by best-responding: maximizing their own utility given the reports of other users.